io-arc/io-arc/tasks/task-clean/README.md

 ## Specification

-The target directories are `stats` directory and the output destination directory set by [config](https://www.npmjs.com/package/node-config).
+The target directories are `stats` directory, and the output destination directory set by [config](https://www.npmjs.com/package/node-config).
-The output destination is set by `outputDir`.
+The output destination is be set by `outputDir`.

 ### Default

-Default settings when no definition is made.
+Default settings when no definition made.

 - Output directory: `dist`